1791: We Did Not See This ComingOctober 10, 2017 · 13 minute read · Comments

 The collective rights view of the amendment is that it gives each state the right to maintain and train formal militia units that can provide protection against an oppressive federal government.
 They argue the “well regulated militia” clause clearly means the right to bear arms should only be given to these organized groups.
 They believe this allows for only those in the official militia to carry guns legally, and say the federal government cannot abolish state militias.

 Those with the individual rights viewpoint believe the amendment gives every citizen the right to own guns, free of federal regulations, to protect themselves in the face of danger.
 The individualists believe the amendment’s militia clause was never meant to restrict each citizen’s rights to bear arms.
+Note that there is not a single word about an individual’s right to a gun for self-defense or recreation in Madison’s notes from the Constitutional Convention.

 The Supreme Court’s View